-PreCollege programs provide high school students with rigorous college level art, design and creative thinking courses, modeled after Pratt Institute’s undergraduate offerings.
-Classes are taught by Pratt faculty who are committed to sharing their expertise in the fields of art and design.
-Students enrolled in credit bearing PreCollege classes receive elective credits accepted at Pratt and most colleges and universities.
-Participating students will have the opportunity to:
+PreCollege programs support future artists, designers, and creative thinkers to develop their skills and creative voice.
+High school students engage in rigorous college-level courses, modeled after Pratt Institute’s undergraduate offerings and taught by Pratt faculty who are committed to sharing their expertise in the fields of art and design.
+Students enrolled in credit-bearing PreCollege classes receive elective credits accepted at Pratt and most other colleges and universities.

-Fall and Spring Programs
+Fall and spring Programs

 Fall and spring classes are designed for commuter high school students living in the New York City area to develop their creative voice and build skills in art, design, and creative thinking.
 Class offerings are modeled after Pratt’s undergraduate offerings and many of the courses are offered with non-credit or credit-bearing options.